Charcoal bags

 Front handle

 Some friends of mine who use these saws frequently bend and sometimes even break the front handle.
 This handle is rather too lightly made of a soft aluminium material.
 This bending tends to happen when the saw is pinched in a cut and wrenched backwards.
+Replacement handles are easily and cheaply bought on Aliexpress.
 I haven't had this problem myself.

 Bar pattern